 The impregnated pieces were then subjected to carbonization in a furnace at a temperature between 500°C and 550°C for 6 hours.
 This step transformed the pieces into carbon by eliminating volatile components while preserving the carbonaceous structure.
 After carbonization, the charcoal was cooled to room temperature in a dry and ventilated environment to prevent any residual combustion.
 Finally, the charcoal was rinsed again to remove any remaining chemical residues and then dried for 24 hours at 30°C to ensure its stability and effectiveness.

-Photo 1: Photograph of the Biodigester at Fondation Brin Poultry Farm.
-The biodigester includes the following components: 1-Manual feeding pit;2-Mechanical feeding tower;3-Anaerobic digester;4-Expansion pit;5-Digestate storage basin
+Photo 1: Biodigester at Fondation Brin Poultry Farm.
+1-Manual feeding pit;2-Mechanical feeding tower;3-Anaerobic digester;4-Expansion pit;5-Digestate storage basin

 Photo 2: Precursor Material.
 This image illustrates the cashew tree branches used as the precursor for activated carbon production.
 The branches were carefully cleaned, cut into thin pieces, and prepared for the activation process.